First Year (all are required courses)

 This course is an intensive reading program on the key texts in land use planning.
 The course will allow the student to hone skills in analysis and advance the student’s understanding of theories, practices, the evolution of planning thought, and current issues in the profession.

-Other optional courses will be offered in every calendar year (beginning in the second year of the program).
-Students may take one or more of these courses, again depending on their research interests.
+Additional optional courses will be offered in different formats every calendar year.
 These courses are designed to round-out the experiences offered to the student through the program, and will be offered depending on faculty availability.
-Generally, these courses will be taught by sessional or adjunct professors with expertise in a specialized knowledge area: course content will be established by the instructor.
+Generally, sessional or adjunct professors will teach these courses with expertise in a specialized knowledge area: the instructor will establish course content.

 This special topic course focuses on architecture, urban design, and the aesthetics of rural and urban spaces and places.
 Topics will vary by offering but will focus on subjects of significance to the profession and practice.
 The course may not be repeated for credit.

 PLAN 622 – Topics in Municipal and Regional Planning 3 credits